leighfall/cryptography/README.md

 It gathers results and saves them to an Excel spreadsheet where analysis can be performed.

 Roadmap: Build graphs in matplotlib instead of Excel.

+## RSA

+A program for executing encryption and decryption using RSA values.

+The program will generate p and q values, phi and n values based off of those p and q values, check that their GCD is 1, and then generate a secret d exponent.
+Values after that were used for passoff of the project; Thus values generated during the passoff were hardcoded in.